drakkar-lig/walt-python-packages/client/walt/client/doc/md/node-install.md

 * The SD card is the most fragile part of a raspberry pi board, thus working without it prevents most common hardware problems.
 Note, however, that the smart bootup mechanism used in walt allows to keep the SD card readonly, which greatly improves its lifetime anyway.
-* If using a 4B board, you should also run /bin/walt-update-firmware once the node is booted from its SD card and running its default walt image.
-This script will update the firmware for network boot, and the board will automatically reboot.
-Once this second boot is done, the board can work without a SD card.

 ## How to identify and use the new node